 “Sorry m’am,” he told me.
 “He can’t do that.
-You’ll have to go in and get yourself.”
+You have to go in and get yourself.”

-I felt my face flush as I stole an embarrassed glance at the mob of parents with their kids waiting in line, watching.
+My face flushed as I stole an embarrassed glance at the mob of parents and kids waiting in line, watching.

-I shot my legs through the door and as I slid out toward the ground I felt my yoga pants drop to half mast.
+I shot my legs through the exit and as I slid out toward the ground I felt my yoga pants drop to half mast.
 The breeze on my behind alerted me to the fact that my bare bottom was sticking out the castle door for all to see.
 In my horror I let go of one ankle in an attempt to hoist my pants.
 This shift caused me to lose my balance and I fell down a level.
 I ricocheted off the inflated step and landed in a heap at the bouncy castle operator’s feet.
 I jumped up, winded but trying to mask my mortification by jokingly exclaiming, “Ta dah!
 And for my next trick…” as I yanked up my pants.

 A woman rushed over and whispered, “Don’t worry, nobody saw anything.”
 I was grateful.
 Though later I overheard my son telling my husband, “No, you couldn’t see mummy’s underwear.
-You could see her whole bum, but not her underwear.” hashtag… #ThongGoneWrong
+You could see her whole bum, but not her underwear.” #ThongGoneWrong

 The incident is hilarious to me now.
-And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the upsetting or embarrassing mishaps that are par for the course for parents of children with various challenges.
+And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the embarrassing mishaps that are par for the course for parents of children with various challenges.
 Oh heck, for ALL parents.

 I guess the bottom line (bare bum pun intended) is that all parents feel vulnerable—we judge and are judged.
 We question our ability to parent.
 We make mistakes and sometimes we fall (and even bounce around a little).
 But when we do, we get back up, dust ourselves off, and live to moon innocent bystanders another day.